Technical SEO

 Google recommends following general sitemap best practices for image sitemaps too.

-These best practices typically include ensuring that the sitemap is correctly formatted, contains accurate and up-to-date information, and is accessible by search engines.
+These best practices typically include ensuring that the sitemap is correctly formatted, contains accurate information and is accessible by search engines.

-In addition to general sitemap best practices, it is also recommended by Google to follow best practices for publishing images on your website.
+In addition to this, it is also recommended to follow best practices for publishing images on your website.
 This may include using:

-• adhering to any copyright or licensing requirements for using images on your website
+adhering to any copyright or licensing requirements for using images

-If your site has only a few images or if the images are already well-organized and easily discoverable by search engines, then a sitemap may not be necessary.
+No, if your website only has a few images, or if the images are already well organized, then creating an image sitemap is probably not necessary.

 Takeaway